rickstaa/stable-learning-control/docs/source/usage/algorithms/lac.rst

     \max_{\theta} \underE{s \sim \mathcal{D} \\ \xi \sim \mathcal{N}}{Q_{\phi_1}(s,\tilde{a}_{\theta}(s,\xi)) - \alpha \log \pi_{\theta}(\tilde{a}_{\theta}(s,\xi)|s) + \mathcal{H}_{t}},

 several differences stand out.
-First of all, in the LAC algorithm, the policy is minimised instead of maximised.
+First, the policy is minimised instead of maximised in the LAC algorithm.
 With the LAC algorithm, the objective is to stabilise a system or track a given reference.
 In these cases, instead of achieving a high return, we want to reduce the difference between the current position and a reference or equilibrium position.
-This directly leads us to the second difference that can be
+This leads us to the second difference that can be
 observed: the term in the :ref:`SAC <sac>` algorithm that represents the Q-values.

 .. math::